yuqkong-1844/memory-game-randomness-computation/README.md

 Dual Mode Gameplay: Play the traditional single-player mode against the timer, or switch to the competitive Two-Player Mode to see who can find the most pairs.

-Dedicated Exhibition: Explore all 20+ probability and statistics concepts in a clean, scrollable gallery format via the separate Exhibition Mode.
+Dedicated Exhibition: Explore all 15 probability and statistics concepts in a clean, scrollable gallery format via the separate Exhibition Mode.

 Multilingual Support: Toggle between English (EN) and Chinese (中文) for the story content.

-Style Switcher: Change the visual theme of the cards (e.g., 'Original' to 'Colorful').
+Style Switcher: Change the visual theme of the cards (e.g., 'Base' to 'Colored').

 Responsive Design: Optimized for play on both desktop and mobile devices.